paolobasso99/stage-manager/readme.md

 ## To do

 1. Fix emails
-2. Fix rate of checking
-3. GUI per relazionare sites and Notificable
+2. GUI per relazionare sites and Notificable